Consumer Pamphlet: U.S. Lawful Permanent Residents

 – Have been residing in the United States subsequent to lawful admission for permanent residence for at least 20 years and you are over 50 years of age.

-– Or have a medically determinable physical or mental impairment, where the impairment affects your ability to learn English.
+– Have a medically determinable physical or mental impairment, where the impairment affects your ability to learn to read, write, speak English.

 You must demonstrate knowledge and understanding of the fundamentals of the history and of the principles and form of government of the United States.
 You are exempt from this requirement if, on the date of filing your application, you have a medically determinable physical or mental impairment, where the impairment affects your ability to learn U.S. history and government.

 You will be given special consideration in fulfilling this requirement if you have been residing in the United States for at least 20 years and are over the age of 65.

 You must take an oath of allegiance that you will: